 that the City’s residents face.

 Coronavirus Health Information Line: 1800 020 080.

 Western Australia is working closely with the Commonwealth and state and territory jurisdictional governments to respond appropriately to the outbreak.
-Please check Department of Health website for latest updates and advice on the situation.
+Please check Department of the Premier and Cabinet website for latest updates and advice on the situation.